dyrdadev/first-person-controller-for-unity/README.md

 This package is licensed under an MIT license.
 See the [LICENSE](/LICENSE.md) file for details.

+## Special Thanks

+This project was inspired by the tutorial series ["ReactiveX and Unity3D"](https://javadocmd.com/blog/reactivex-unity3d-part-1/) by Tyler Coles.
+Many approaches of this tutorial series inspired features of this project.
+And the tutorial is what introduced me to Reactive Programmin in Unity in the first place.
+I recommend checking out the tutorial series.

 ## Support & Contribute

 This project was created by [Daniel Dyrda](https://dyrda.page).